LaudemPax/MethodenKI/README.md

 - Chapter 3 - WIP, Vertiefung -> Implement A* with different heuristics -> not done

-- Chapter 4 - WIP -> Vertiefung -> Implement MinMax Algo with tictactoe
+- Chapter 4 - done -> Vertiefung -> Implement MinMax Algo with tictactoe

+- Chapter 5 - done -> Vertiefung -> Implement a simple constraint solver using Tiefensuche mit Backtracking for the Australia colour problem